 Labour Market and Employment

-The State Conciliation and Mediation Officer operates under the Ministry of Welfare to mediate in wage disputes, monitor the situation and outlook in industry and in the labour market and keep a register of collective bargaining agreements in force.
+The State Conciliation and Mediation Officer operates under the Ministry of Social Affairs to mediate in wage disputes, monitor the situation and outlook in industry and in the labour market and keep a register of collective bargaining agreements in force.

 The Directorate of Labour operates pursuant to Act on Labour Market Measures, No. 55/2006.
 The Directorate's principal role is to assist persons seeking employment as well as organising positive labour market actions.
 The agency also administers the Unemployment Insurance Fund, the Maternity/Paternity Leave Fund and the Wage Guarantee Fund, as well as performing a good number of other tasks.
 These include issuing work permits to foreign nationals and supervising seconded workers and the activities of temporary work agencies, with the aim of preventing social dumping on the labour market.
 This supervision is carried out in close collaboration with the social partners and other public authorities.